About the Program

 If you like what you’ve read, visit the Get Involved section of the site to contact CBRC to learn more about participating in or delivering the program.
 Otherwise, read on below to learn more about the impact of the program and to review past Investigaytors projects.

-Over the years, Investigaytors participants have reported being more knowledgeable about queer, trans, and Two Spirit health; more confident conducting community-based research; and better connected with their peers, community partners, and researchers.
+Investigaytors participants have reported gaining more knowledge about 2SLGBTQQIA+ health; more confidence in conducting community-based research; and becoming better connected with their peers, community partners, and other researchers.

-To help illustrate the impact of the program on participants, we have including a qualitative evaluation report of the Vancouver Investigaytors program.
+The Investigaytors program has become an important pathway to community-based health research leadership in Canada.
+Community members who have joined the Investigaytors program have shared that their experience in the program has connected them to new volunteer, study, and employment opportunities.
+To help illustrate the impact of the program on participants, we have included a qualitative evaluation report of the Vancouver Investigaytors program.
 Read it now by clicking the image below.

 At the end of most Investigaytors cycles, participants produce a knowledge product which communicates their findings to community members, service providers, and researchers.
 The most recent examples of Investigaytors knowledge products include: